 For instructions on enabling logins and account registration, see previous sections above.

-1. Open an application console by accessing the server where the application code resides.
+Open an application shell by accessing the server (or Docker container) where the application code resides.
 For example, if using Docker, navigate to /opt/PasswordPusher:

 docker exec -it <container_id> bash